Planck 2015 results. XIX. Constraints on primordial magnetic fields: Conclusions

-We also constrain helical PMFs.
-Helicity decreases the amplitude of the magnetically generated CMB fluctuations.
-As a consequence, stochastic PMFs that are maximally helical are less tightly constrained than non-helical fields, with $B_{1\,\mathrm{Mpc}}<5.6$\,nG in the helical case.
+We also constrain maximally helical PMFs.
+We restrict our analysis to the maximally helical case because of the absence of $TB$ and $EB$ information in the {\Planck} 2015 high-$\ell$ likelihood.
+Maximal helicity decreases the amplitude of the magnetically generated CMB fluctuations and, as a consequence, we obtain $B_{1\,\mathrm{Mpc}}<5.6$\,nG at 95\,\% CL in this case.